shubhamrai1993/personal-website/content/posts/my-first-blog/index.md

 97a49ff283fd        none                null                local
 ```

 You can see that there are three types of networks docker daemon has already created for you.
 Each of these have their own names and network-id.
-We will go into the various drivers and how to use them in them next.
+We will go into the various drivers and how to use them next.

+# Docker network drivers

 Docker has six networking options you can start your container with